Part-time jobs in South Korea

 Part-time jobs in South Korea refers to a short-term or temporary employment in South Korea.
 Part-time employees are considered non-regular workers, and their employee rights are protected by South Korean law.
 Usually, students and homemakers take part-time jobs to earn income.
 Office workers can also take part-time jobs as temporary positions in addition to their regular jobs.
 While part-time jobs are considered as supplementary income with minimal commitment, a recent survey found that many part-time workers in Korea work for more than 40 hours per week, and that part-time jobs are a primary source of income.

 Term

-Part-time jobs of South Korea are called 'A-r-byte (Korean: 아르바이트)'.
-In German, "Arbeit" meaning labor, while the Japanese word "アルバイト(a-ru-ba-i-to)" means part-time employment.
-Young Koreans sometimes pronounce part-time jobs "al-ba(Korean: 알바)" by shortening them.
+Part-time jobs of South Korea are called areubaiteu (아르바이트) or alba (알바) for short.
+This originally came from the German arbeit, meaning labor, then through Japanese arubiato (アルバイト), meaning part-time employment.

 History

 The start of economic development in the 1970s made part-time jobs available to college students.
 These jobs were aimed at students who needed to earn tuition due to difficult family circumstances.

 In the 1990s, when economic growth was achieved to some extent, the lack of labor, the development of the service industry, and the increase of leisure time led to more and more college students working part-time jobs to earn pocket money.
 In particular, with the development of the service industry, businesses that are best maintained using part-time workers have emerged.
 As a result, the number of freeters (a Japanese term for an unemployed individual) who meet their economic needs only with part-time job activities had begun to increase.
 The first concept of the freeters was to refer to a small number of young people who live comfortably doing what they wanted to do without getting a full-time job.
 Still, it became a concept that included college students who were only looking for temporary jobs because they could not get a job over time.

 A change in the industrial structure of Korean society took place.
 According to a study conducted by the Korean Institute for Industrial Economics and Trade, a notable feature in the trend of changes of the nation's industrial structure was a decrease in the proportion of employment in manufacturing industries and an increase in the percentage of jobs in service industries.
 A decline in manufacturing and expansion in the service sector increased in the proportion of low-wage employment.

 The transition to neoliberalism in Korean society has become increasingly apparent under the Kim Young-same administration, through policies to liberalise labor flexibility and financial capital following intensive restructuring since the 1997 financial crisis.
 As a result, regular restructuring and layoffs have resulted in a decrease in ordinary workers and an increase in irregular workers.